Stairs. Entry group. Materials. Doors. Locks. Design

 • dries quickly after getting wet;

-Disadvantages: loses volume after the first wash, and after a few washes it gets lumpy, with the exception of quilted products.
+Disadvantages: it loses volume after the first wash, and after several washes it clumps, with the exception of quilted products.

 Isosoft